gziffer/kalman-filter/README.md

     - ECDD
     - RDDM
     - STEPD
 - *dataset* : it contains the datasets used in the experimental evaluation
-    - elist
     - spam
     - usent
     - usenet1
     - usenet2
+    - elist (not included) available [here](http://mlkd.csd.auth.gr/concept_drift.html)
 - *evaluation* : it contains the code of the k-fold distributed cross validation with the prequential evaluation mode
 - *models* : it contains the models developed and used in the experimental evaluation
     - DriftDetectionMethodClassifier